KubaDomagala/reader/README.md

 for my teammates to help understand how they can test their functions.
 Especially since _is_base64 function is a method from a class, it is harder to test, but I managed how to and set an example for the group doing this.

 ---

+### Caio Miranda Haschelevici
+I worked on the functions _parse_date_hungarian and _parse_date_asctime, creating tests to increase there branch and statement coverage from 0% to 100%, as initially therfe where no tests that ran these functions.
+Not only that, but I made my own coverage tool to test the branch coverages of these functions, it even calculated the branch coverage percentage after every run of the main function.
+The results of my efforts can be found in the test files coverageAsc and coverageHun respectuflly, as every time my coverage tool runs it writes the results onto these files.
+Furthermore, I also helped in the beggining in the search for projects proposing a few ideas, that due to being hard to setup, where not taken.
+I also helped my teammates in properly setting up push requests from there local branches to branches found in the actual repository.

+---